 Maduros are similar to tostones, but they are made from ripe, sweet plantains that have been cut into bite-sized slices and fried.

 Small hotdog vendors can be found all around Puerto Rico, especially near the beach.

-You may find a vendor that offers a sort of loaded hotdog, with sautéed onions, ketchup, mustard, ground beef, cheese sauce and potato sticks!
+You may find a vendor that offers a sort of loaded hotdog, with sautéed onions, ketchup, mustard, ground beef, cheese sauce, and potato sticks!

-This is a sandwich, with your typical meat, lettuce, cheese, mayonnaise, but instead of being served on bread, it’s between two fried plantains!
+This is a sandwich, with your typical meat, lettuce, cheese, and mayonnaise, but instead of being served on bread, it’s between two fried plantains!

 Like hotdogs, hamburgers aren’t an especially Puerto Rican food, but they’re definitely common on the island.

 Vendors often sell cheap, hand-patted burgers grilled on a flat top with your selection of toppings and fries.

 The many lechoneras of Puerto Rico serve lechon asado, which is a whole pig roasted on the spit.

 On the Pork Highway, or Route 184, you can hop from restaurant to restaurant, dancing and eating the best lechon asado.